xoofee/xoofee.github.io/_pages/about.md

 ---
-permalink: /about
+permalink: /
-title: "xoofee"
+title: ""
 author_profile: true
 redirect_from:
+  - /about
   - /about.html
 ---

-"Algebra is but written geometry; geometry is but drawn algebra."

-Sophie Germain
+"Science is a differential equation.
+Religion is a boundary condition"

+— Alan Turing